 The lease agreement will include the timeframe that the lease lasts for.
 Once that period is over, a tenant must either move out of the property or renew their lease.
 If a tenant remains living in a property beyond the end of their lease term without applying for a lease renewal and refuses to leave, they become considered a holdover tenant, and the landlord can file for a summary ejection.

-Turn to Starling, Rodriguez & Associates for guidance
+Turn to Starling Law Firm for guidance